Footwear

 • Vivobarefoot Gobi 2 Desert Boots: ok traction and acceptable looks even if I have to wear a suit while traveling

-I normally wear light weight Darn Tough wool socks but just starting using a pair of Xoskin xo-toes which have prevented blisters from forming.
+I often wear light weight Darn Tough wool socks, but use Xoskin xo-toes in conditions that might produce blisters (long runs / extended hiking).
 In cool, wet conditions I sometimes use a Rocky Gore-Tex over-socks.
 When I was doing a lot of sub-freezing outdoor activities I used coolmax liner toe socks combined with insulated vapor barrier socks.
 I am no longer climbing or doing hard core winter trips so I have no need for specialized shoes and boots for these activities.
 The last pair I had were some insulated Keen boots which worked quite well.

 Good Fit